son-ha-264/Logistic-Regression-with-Titanic-Dataset/README.md

 The raw data of the first 10 rows is presented above.
 Immediately there are a few things we can do:
   - Remove the columns that is not necessary for our analysis: PassengerId, Name and Ticket.
-  - Fill out the NULLs in each column or remove the column entirely if it is too sparse.
+  - Deal with missing data.

-Removing PassengerId is a no-brainer, since it is just the index of each row and convey no information.
-On the other hand, Name and Ticket number does contain some useful information, albeit very little and requires a great deal of effort to extract.
-I have tried feature engineeering from Name and Ticket but they do not make significant enough improvements to our model, so I decide to remove them.
+Regarding our first point, removing **PassengerId** is a no-brainer, since it is just the index of each row and convey no information.
+On the other hand, **Name** and **Ticket** number does contain some useful information, albeit very little and requires a great deal of effort to extract.
+I have tried feature engineeering from **Name** and **Ticket** but they do not make significant enough improvements to our model, so I decide to remove them.

+The second step of preprocessing is to deal with missing data.
+There are missing data in 3 columns: **cabin**,**Embarked** and **Age** that can be dealt with in 3 different ways.
+First of all